catchpoint/WebPageTest.agent-install/README.md

 * Configure MacOS to log in automatically (System Preferences->Users and Groups->Login Options)
 * Turn off the screen saver and configure power management to never put the display to sleep
 * Install Xcode manually from the app store.
 Launch it and accept the license.
+  * If running on an M1 device, install rosetta when prompted (after accepting the license)
 * Run the agent install script from a Terminal shell:
 ```bash
 bash <(curl -s https://raw.githubusercontent.com/WPO-Foundation/wptagent-install/master/macos.sh)